pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

     >**Note:** We are currently on build 7; if this changes, we need to update the command with the correct build version after the --url flag.

-1. Check the package repository install status by running:
+1. To check the package repository install status, run:

     ```
     tanzu package repository get tanzu-tap-repository --namespace tap-install